 - Expulsion and/or withdrawal

-In some cases, institutions may issue tuition refunds directly to students, but there may be limitations regarding who is eligible based on circumstances.
+In some cases, institutions may issue tuition refunds directly to students, but there may be limitations or policies regarding who is eligible and when those reimbursements are to be made.

 Facts and Figures

-According to the National Center for Education Statistics, the cost for undergraduate tuition during the 2017-18 academic school year was $17,797 at public institutions and $46,014 at private nonprofit institutions.
+According to CollegeBoard, the cost of undergraduate tuition at a public, four-year university during the 2021-22 academic school year was $10,740 for in-state students and $27,560 for out-of-state students.
 Due to these high costs, students who need to drop out are left with a huge financial burden.

-Although only 1% of students (roughly 80,000 lives per year) withdrawal from school due to medical reasons, consider that 80% of schools do not even offer tuition insurance to their students and families.
+Although only 1% of students (roughly 80,000 lives per year) withdraw from school due to medical reasons, consider that 80% of schools do not even offer tuition insurance to their students and families.

 As more institutions come to realize the importance of tuition insurance and begin making the product available to their students, these numbers will increase and students will ultimately be put into a better financial situation to complete their education and give them peace of mind for their future.